-- Engages the independent registered public accounting firm and approves all audit and non-audit fees. - Reviews and discusses with management and the independent registered public accounting firm the annual and quarterly financial statements, including disclosures in the Company's SEC Reports under Management's Discussion and Analysis of Financial Condition and Results of Operations. - Discusses with management and the independent registered public accounting firm any audit concerns or difficulties and management's response. - Reviews the internal audit plan and discusses with the internal auditor and the independent registered public accounting firm their assessment of the effectiveness of Quaker Houghton's internal controls. - Oversees the handling of matters relating to compliance with law and ethics, including adherence to the standards of business conduct and ethics required by Quaker Houghton's policies. - Provides oversight to the Chief Financial Officer and Risk Manager on matters relating to risk management generally. - Provides oversight of IT and cybersecurity activities and programs.
+- Engages the independent registered public accounting firm and approves all audit and non-audit fees. - Reviews and discusses with management and the independent registered public accounting firm the earnings press releases and the annual and quarterly financial statements, including disclosures in the Company's SEC Reports under Management's Discussion and Analysis of Financial Condition and Results of Operations. - Discusses with management and the independent registered public accounting firm any audit concerns or difficulties and management's response. - Reviews the Company's financial reporting and accounting standards and principles, material changes to the accounting policy and financial reporting practices. - Reviews and approves related party transactions. - Reviews the internal audit plan and discusses with the internal auditor and the independent registered public accounting firm their assessment of the effectiveness of Quaker Houghton's internal controls. - Reviews the experience and qualifications of the senior members of the internal auditor and the quality control procedures of the auditor and sets policies for the hiring of employees for the independent accounting firm. - Oversees the handling of matters relating to compliance with law and ethics, including adherence to the standards of business conduct and ethics required by Quaker Houghton's policies. - Provides oversight to the Chief Financial Officer and Risk Manager on matters relating to risk management generally. - Provides oversight of IT and cybersecurity activities and programs.